wiklundm/arcticsleddogclub/README.md

 **GitHub** to store the project and Gitpod terminal to commit to Git and push to GitHub

 **FontAwesome** to import icons for UX purposes and to look good.
 Facebook, Instagram, Twitter, Paws, Calender.
+The fonts are used in the footer and in the unordered lists.
+The fonts in the footer has links to Facebook, Twitter and Instagram and redirects the user to that webpage destination in a new tab.

 **Am I Responsive** to preview the website on different screensizes.![Screenshot of Am I Responsive](assets/docs/am-i-responsive.jpg)

 **Favicon** was created using RedKetchup with a picture of one of my own sleddogs. ![Screenshot of my Favicon](assets/docs/favicon.jpg)

 **Colours**
- I used Hexcolorpedia and Ginifab.com to identify colors from the image on home page and used them as the base for the rest of the colours.
-I chose soft colors that suited that color scheme.
+ I used Hexcolorpedia and Ginifab.com to identify colours from the image on home page and used them as the base for the rest of the colours.
+I chose soft colours that suited that color scheme.
 As a background colour in case the images does not load I chose #lightblue.
 I used a light blue rgb(132,172,222 0.2) and light pink rgb(220,173,170 0,2) .![Screenshot of colours I used](assets/docs/colours.jpg).

 **Fonts**